 The property also includes quirky personal touches like a figure of UFO Robot Grendizer, a character from Japanese anime.
 These pop culture elements sit alongside classical pieces, creating an unexpected visual conversation between old and new.

-Some critics have called the aesthetic “Versailles on steroids,” a description that seems to delight rather than offend its owner.
+Critics label it ‘Versailles on steroids,’ a phrase Plein seems to embrace.
 Architectural experts often compare it to other famously excessive estates like Michael Jackson’s Neverland or William Randolph Hearst’s Castle.

 The approximately 200 “costume vases” used as decorative elements throughout the property add another layer of visual interest.
 Each room tells its own story while maintaining connections to the overall design narrative.